E-Alharbi/MiningCrystallographicModelBuildingPipelines/Readme.md

 - ApplicationIdBack4app= App id from back4app.com.
 [Optional]
 - APIKeyBack4app= App key from back4app.com.
 [Optional]

-Please not that
+Please note that
 - back4app.com :we use the countries public database in case only the city is mentioned in the author affiliation.
 You need to register in back4app.com to get the app id and api key.
-- if you do not use these optional keywords, we only able to get the articles from open access resources.
+- if you do not use the optional keywords, we only able to get the articles from open access resources.

 ### The output of the above command is three CSV files that contain the following